akamai/terraform-provider-akamai/docs/data-sources/configuration_version.md

 * `production_status` - The status of the specified version in production: "Active", "Inactive", or "Deactivated".
 Returned only if `version` was specified.

-* `output_text` - A tabular listing showing the following information about all versions of the security configuration: version number, staging status, and production status.
+* `output_text` - A tabular display showing the following information about all versions of the security configuration: version number, staging status, and production status.